ChronoSheets/ChronoSheets-CSharp-Client/docs/OrganisationGroupsApi.md

 <a name="organisationgroupsupdateorganisationgroup"></a>
 # **OrganisationGroupsUpdateOrganisationGroup**
-> CsApiApiResponseBoolean OrganisationGroupsUpdateOrganisationGroup (CsApiSaveOrganisationGroupRequest request, string xChronosheetsAuth)
+> CSApiResponseBoolean OrganisationGroupsUpdateOrganisationGroup (CSSaveOrganisationGroupRequest request, string xChronosheetsAuth)

 Update an organisation group